LEDswarm/firmware_uwb/README.md

 # Getting Started

-Make sure you have cargo-espflash installed, then simply run the following command to build and flash to a connected ESP32 device:
+Make sure you have cargo-espflash installed, then simply run `make` to build and flash to a connected ESP32 device:

 ```
-    cargo espflash flash
+    make
 ```

 ## Prerequisites